COVID: Review the latest FCDO Travel Advice before travelling to or from Jamaica

 Go shopping.
 In addition to all the beautiful hotels, resorts and other entertainment facilities in the island, there are also a lot of shopping spots.
 Among the top spots to go to include the Esplanade Mall in Roseland and the Food Court at the Grand Mall in Montego Bay.
 There are many local markets throughout Jamaica, where tourists can buy locally grown products at reasonable prices.
 The best season to visit Jamaica, according to a Jamaica Travel Guide, is from May to October, when the island is blooming with lush, colorful plants and trees, its lovely beaches are crowded with holidayers from all over the world, and the humidity is just right for strolling on the beach and basking in the sun.

-Up to date information for vaccinations before you travel to Jamaica are available from the NHS website
+Up to date information for vaccinations before you travel to Jamaica are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Jamaica read the Foreign & Commonwealth Office latest information for Jamaica.